dimagi/commcare-cloud/hosting_docs/source/installation/1-quick-monolith-install.rst

 Troubleshooting
 ---------------

-The :code:`cchq-install.sh` is an automation of the manual steps listed in :ref:`cchq-monolith-install`.
+The :code:`cchq-install.sh` is an automation of the manual steps listed in :ref:`cchq-manual-install`.
 If this script fails before it executes :code:`commcare-cloud $env_name deploy-stack --skip-check --skip-tags=users -e 'CCHQ_IS_FRESH_INSTALL=1' -c local --quiet`, you may rerun the script itself.
 If the script fails at this or latter commands, you can run those commands one after another instead of re-running the enitre `cchq-install.sh` script to save time.
 Below are the rest of the commands.

 .. code-block:: bash